terra-hq/vue-form/README.md

         -   **error**: Boolean value indicating whether there is an error.
 If true, the "--error" class is automatically added (Optional - Default is false) - Boolean.

 -   **TSelect**
-    The Select component represents a dropdown selection.
+    The TSelect component represents a dropdown selection.

     -   Props:
         -   **id**: (Required) ID of the select element - (String).